-- Identify the least and most often occurring foodborne illness risk factors and food safety behaviors/practices in health care, school, restaurant, and retail food store facility types during each data collection period;
+- Identify the least and most often occurring foodborne illness risk factors and food safety behaviors/practices in retail and foodservice facility types during each data collection period;

 - Track improvement and/or regression trends in the occurrence of foodborne illness risk factors during the 10-year study period;

 - Examine potential correlations between operational characteristics of food establishments and the control of foodborne illness risk factors;

 - Examine potential correlations between elements within regulatory retail food protection programs and the control of foodborne illness risk factors; and

 - Determine the extent to which food safety management systems and the presence of a certified food protection manager impact the occurrence of foodborne illness risk factors.